Understand appearance

 Yet a key question remains: how can a deeper understanding of surface appearance support material perception and interaction, while enabling controllable, identity-preserving editing and consistent multimodal generation?

-The Appearance Understanding and Generation (APPX) workshop unites researchers in vision, graphics, and generative AI to explore representations, datasets, and methods that bridge analysis and synthesis for more interpretable and controllable methods.
+APPX brings together researchers in vision, graphics, and generative AI to explore the representations, datasets, and methods that bridge analysis and synthesis for more interpretable and controllable systems.

 Columbia University